History of the Lego Logo Design Evolution

 History of the LEGO Logo Design

 This is the most incredible section of this piece, pointing out LEGO worlds logo concepts as one of the best.
-We’re going to learn how the LEGO logo appeared as well as the year when it happened.
+We will learn how the LEGO logo appeared and the year when it happened.

 1934 to 1936